-A majority of domestic pesticides are sold in liquid format in HDPE containers and aerosols ranging in size from 1 gram to 5 L. Some pesticides are sold in a dry format (powder, dust, solid, granular) in plastic film bags, pouches, boxes, etc. ranging in size from 50 g to 500 g.
-Some pesticide products, typically insecticides, are sold in an aerosol form ranging in size from 350 g to 500 g.
+A majority of domestic pesticides are supplied in liquid format in HDPE containers and aerosols ranging in size from 1 gram to 5 L. Some pesticides are supplied in a dry format (powder, dust, solid, granular) in plastic film bags, pouches, boxes, etc. ranging in size from 50 g to 500 g.
+Some pesticide products, typically insecticides, are supplied in an aerosol form ranging in size from 350 g to 500 g.

-Beginning April 22, 2009, all cosmetic pesticides were banned for use and sale in the province of Ontario.
-While pesticides continue to be available, none are permitted for cosmetic purposes.
+Beginning April 22, 2009, cosmetic pesticides were banned for use and sale in the province of Ontario.
+While pesticides continue to be available, only specific active ingredients, products and uses are permitted by the Government of Ontario.
 Pest control products for use inside the home continue to be permitted for sale in the province, as are certain specified outdoor pesticides.